gchure/phd/docs/src/chapter_03/section_04_model.md

 allosteric energy difference $\Delta\varepsilon_{AI}$, (C) changes to repressor copy number, and (D) changes in DNA binding affinity**.
-The first column schematizes the changed parameters and the second column reflects which quantity in Eq. @eq:delF is affected.
+The first column schematizes the changed parameters and the second column reflects which quantity in @Eq:delF is affected.
 The third column shows representative induction profiles from mutants which have smaller (purple) and larger (orange) values for the parameters than the wild type (gray).
 The fourth and fifth columns illustrate how the free energy is changed as a